eclipse-theia/theia/examples/playwright/docs/GETTING_STARTED.md

 });
 ```

-Below you can see this example test in action by stepping through the code with the VSCode debug tools.
+Below you can see this example test in action by stepping through the code with the VS Code debug tools.

 <div style='margin:0 auto;width:100%;'>